timkphd/examples/slurm/2020/README.md

 * [`slurm_variables`](source/slurm_variables) - List of slurm variables.

+### Remove block comments
 ```
-You can get copies of the scripts without comments by running the command:
+You can get copies of the scripts without block comments by running the command:

 for script in `ls *sh` ; do
     out=`echo $script | sed s/.sh$/.slurm/`
     echo $out
+    sed  '/:<<++++/,/^++++/d' $script > $out
     chmod 750 $out
-    sed  '/:<<++++/,/^++++/d' $script > $out
 done
 ```

 ### Intel MPI

 ```
-These scripts are designed to run using mpt MPI.
+These scripts are set up to run using mpt MPI.
 You can create scripts
-for using Intel MPI by running the following commands.
+for using Intel MPI by running the following commands in the slurm directory.

 for script in `ls *sh` ; do
     out=`echo $script | sed s/.sh$/.impi/`